 On my way from the Imperia statue to the Rhine Gate Tower (Rheintorturm), I notice a striking red facade.
 Around 1300 the St. Konrad Hospital was built in this place, which integrated an existing chapel.
 The hospital later changed into the Dompropstei of Constance.
 [German]

 The imperial fountain (Kaiserbrunnen) was created by sculptor Hans Baur in 1897.
-After redecoration in the end of 20th century by Gernot Rumpf it shows some allusions to historical events related with Constance.
+After redecoration at the end of 20th century by Gernot Rumpf it shows some allusions to historical events related with Constance.
 For example a three-headed peacock wearing a tiara on each head.

 While crossing Lake Constance from Meersburg to Constance by boat I took this photo of a conspicuous white colored tower named Otto-Moericke-Turm.
 It is a former water tower which houses a youth hostel now.
 A fine address if one would like to stay at something special.